-While driving around your neighbourhood, do you ever wish you had the same beautiful outdoor lighting scheme and landscaping as that one perfect looking house on the corner?
+While driving around your neighbourhood, do you ever wish you had the same beautiful outdoor lighting scheme and landscaping as that one perfect-looking house on the corner?
 Outlining an outdoor lighting plan can be a gruelling task, especially if you have zero knowledge of exterior design and landscaping.
 However, it does not mean that you cannot do it!
-Even if you have no prior experience, with a bit of research and some pointers of dos and don’ts, you’ll be able to craft a spectacular setup that will earn you the badge as the most gorgeous-looking home in town!
+Even if you have no prior experience, with a bit of research and some pointers on dos and don’ts, you’ll be able to craft a spectacular setup that will earn you the badge as the most gorgeous-looking home in town!

-A well-thought outdoor lighting arrangement will not only enhance the façade of your home, but it will also improve its security.
+A well-thought outdoor lighting arrangement will not only enhance the façade of your home but will also improve its security.
 Remember, while it’s delightful to get those luxurious wall lights, you also need to make sure that each fitting is practical and functional.
 With proper exterior illumination, you’ll be able to improve the safety of everyone in your home, including your family and guests.
 However, before you go all out, illuminating every part of your backyard, keep in mind that it is a home that you’re lighting and not a prison keeping people from escaping!